-Business students are constantly on the go, completing internships, class assignments, and other hand's-on projects that introduce them to the world of business.
-This page introduces you to a few of these student projects and accomplishments, as well as upcoming business events.
-Welcome!
+Business students are constantly on the go, completing internships, class assignments, and other hands-on projects that introduce them to the world of business.
+Learn about a few of these student projects and accomplishments, as well as upcoming business events.

-- In the face of stark economic challenges and bucking the national trend, 98 percent of 2012 Augustana graduates reported landing jobs within three months of graduation.
-Nearly 28 percent opted to continue their education through graduate programs.
+- In the face of stark economic challenges and bucking the national trend, 98 percent of 2013 Augustana graduates reported landing jobs within eight months of graduation.
+Nearly 21 percent opted to continue their education through graduate programs.

 - Sophomore Erin Williams won a prestigious Sales and Marketing Executives scholarship through the creative use of a new product — outerspace travel.
 Check out her website, designed to feature her new travel product, which earned her $1,000.